DaleMargel/Web-Survey/Platform/Rendering.md

 - It uses virtual DOM difference to optimise updates.
 - It tends to change its favoured approach from time to time.
 - It has its own events, not those of the browser.
-- It generates large run-time bundles.
+- It can generates large run-time bundles by default.

 The currently favoured approach is hooks.
 This is a brilliant way to decouple the user interface from the data.
 React offers a number of hooks but there are some [third party libraries](https://github.com/streamich/react-use) that take it to an extreme.